top of page

 Iceland allowed peaks into her beauty.
 Each stop rendering us speechless.
 Her contrasts of beauty and beast.
 Volatility and peacefulness all in a day.

 Its biggest mystery and bucket list items is the Northern Lights.
-Alas, the goddess Arora is ever elusive.
+Alas, the goddess Aurora is ever elusive.

 We set out with a group equally as eager to see her majesty shine.
 Alas, she remained elusive to us.
 This was the closest I got - a Northern Lights drink.
 A deliciously beautiful hangover in a glass.
 Dancing under the Northern Lights remains on my bucket list.